Build a Clean Grid Gallery in the WordPress Block Editor

 Note: Additional style options for the Filter Bar are available in the blocks style settings panel.

-Gallery Styles Panel
+The Gallery Styles Panel of the Grid Gallery Block.

 Background